-The Defrag is a future tech publication that explores the intersection of technology, business, politics, and science.
+The Defrag is a future tech publication that explores the intersection of technology, business, and science.
 Our mission is to ask hard questions, challenge ideas, and help bring order to the complex technology that's driving our future society.

 The Defrag is produced by Lawson Media Pty Ltd and our editorial guidelines provide a clear framework for staff to produce the high-quality journalism that audiences expect.
 We believe that quality, independent reporting makes society better, and our policies are designed to empower staff to produce their best work.